Deep Learning Human Mind for Automated Visual Classification: Related Work

-The idea of reading the mind of people while performing specific tasks has been long investigated, especially for building brain-computer interfaces.
-Most of BCI studies have mainly performed binary EEG-data classification, i.e., presence of absence of a specific pattern, e.g., in~\cite{5492691} for P300 detection or in~\cite{pmid19837629} for seizure detection.\\ Recently, thanks to deep learning, other works have attempted to investigate how to model more complex cognitive events (e.g., cognitive load, audio stimuli, etc.) from brain signals.
-For example, in~\cite{BashivanRYC15}, a combination of recurrent and convolutional neural networks was proposed to learn EEG representations for cognitive load classification task (reported classification accuracy is of about 90\% over four cognitive load levels).
-In~\cite{stober}, a similar approach, using only CNNs, is proposed to learn to classify EEG-recordings evoked by audio music with an accuracy of 28\% over 12 songs.
-These methods have proved the potential of using brain signals and deep learning for classification, but they tackle a small number of classification categories (maximum twelve in~\cite{stober}), and none of them are related to visual scene understanding.\\ A number of cognitive neuroscience studies have demonstrated (by identifying specific regions of visual cortex) that up to a dozen of object categories can be decoded in event-related potential (ERP) amplitudes recorded through EEG~\cite{pmid22983495,pmid21920851,Simanova2010}.
+A number of cognitive neuroscience studies have demonstrated (by identifying specific regions of visual cortex) that up to a dozen of object categories can be decoded in event-related potential (ERP) amplitudes recorded through EEG~\cite{pmid22983495,pmid21920851,Simanova2010}.
 However, such scientific evidence has not been deeply exploited to build visual stimuli--evoked EEG classifiers.
 Indeed, a very limited number of methods have been developed~\cite{Shamlo2008,Kapoor2008,Stewart2014,Kaneshiro2015} (none of them using deep learning) to address the problem of decoding visual object--related EEG data, and most of these methods were mainly devised for binary classification (e.g., presence or absence of a given object class).
-One of the most recent and comprehensive methods was proposed by Kaneshiro {\it et al.} in \cite{Kaneshiro2015}, who trained a classifier able to distinguish EEG brain signals evoked by twelve different object classes, with an accuracy of about 29\% and that represents, so far, the state-of-art performance.\\ In this paper, we explore not only the capabilities of deep learning in modeling visual stimuli--evoked EEG with more object classes than state-of-the-art methods, but we also investigate how to project images into an EEG-based manifold in order to allow machines to interpret visual scenes automatically using features extracted according to human brain processes.
+One of the most recent and comprehensive methods was proposed by Kaneshiro {\it et al.} in \cite{Kaneshiro2015}, who trained a classifier able to distinguish EEG brain signals evoked by twelve different object classes, with an accuracy of about 29\% and that represents, so far, the state-of-art performance.

+In this paper, we explore not only the capabilities of deep learning in modeling visual stimuli--evoked EEG with more object classes than state-of-the-art methods, but we also investigate how to project images into an EEG-based manifold in order to allow machines to interpret visual scenes automatically using features extracted according to human brain processes.
 This, to the best of our knowledge, has not been done before.